BhoomikaGupta13/Movie-recommender-system/README.md

 - **Database Ingestion:** Cleaned data is inserted into a normalized PostgreSQL schema with tables for movies, genres, directors, actors, and ratings.
 - **Model Training:** On API startup, movies are loaded, and a TF-IDF matrix is built on combined features (genre, plot, director).
 Cosine similarity matrix is computed for recommendations.
 - **Serving:** FastAPI exposes endpoints for querying movies, searching, getting recommendations, and submitting/viewing ratings.
-- **Frontend Integration:** The HTML/CSS/JS frontend communicates with the API, displaying results and collecting user input.[1]
+- **Frontend Integration:** The HTML/CSS/JS frontend communicates with the API, displaying results and collecting user input.

 ## 🧠 Recommendation Model

 The core of the recommendation system currently uses a content-based filtering approach:

 - **TF-IDF Vectorization:** Movie features (plot summaries, genres, directors) are transformed into numerical TF-IDF vectors.
 This technique reflects the importance of a word in a document relative to a collection of documents.
 - **Cosine Similarity:** The similarity between movies is calculated using the cosine of the angle between their TF-IDF vectors.
-A higher cosine similarity score indicates greater similarity.[1]
+A higher cosine similarity score indicates greater similarity.

 ## 📡 API Endpoints